DST Global: Relationship with Russia

-Yuri Milner published his own open letter in ReCode magazine stated that “DST Global's investments in Silicon Valley were motivated by pure business logic, based on a decade of experience in Internet technology... when we negotiated the Facebook and Twitter deals we asked for no board seats, and assigned all our votes to their founders, figuring they knew best how to run their companies.
+Yuri Milner published his own open letter in ReCode magazine stated that "DST Global's investments in Silicon Valley were motivated by pure business logic, based on a decade of experience in Internet technology... when we negotiated the Facebook and Twitter deals we asked for no board seats, and assigned all our votes to their founders, figuring they knew best how to run their companies.
 At the time, this structure was unusual, but it is core to DST Global's philosophy."
 DST Global funds have invested in over 80 companies, none of which are based in Russia.

-In 2018 the Wall Street Journal confirmed that it is incorrectly named DST Global a Russian firm.
-DST said it closed its office in Russia and moved its headquarters to Hong Kong in April 2012.
-WSJ has corrected thirteen additional articles containing the same error.

 In 2022, due to additional sanctions being placed on Russia resulting from the 2022 Russian invasion of Ukraine, DST Global became a subject of scrutiny due to its ties to Russia.
 A DST Global representative stated that the firm had not raised capital from Russian limited partners since 2011.
 Less than 3% of capital it had raised from inception was from VTB Bank and all such capital was returned by 2014.
-On DST Global's website, the firm announced it condemned Russia’s war against Ukraine.
-In addition the firm announced it would donate $3.5 million to Stand With Ukraine, a GoFundMe initiative launched by Mila Kunis and Ashton Kutcher to help the refugee and humanitarian relief efforts.
+On DST Global's website, the firm announced it condemned Russia's war against Ukraine.
+In addition the firm donated $3 million to Stand With Ukraine, a GoFundMe initiative launched by Mila Kunis and Ashton Kutcher to help the refugee and humanitarian relief efforts.

 Milner said, "The great irony is that we are the least Russian fund right now and have been because we made a consistent effort."
 He told Bloomberg News that DST hasn't taken money from Russia since a $900 million fund in 2011, and most Western banks were in business with Russia until years after he stopped.